lucatacconi/crunz-ui/.github/FAQ.md

 * * * * * cd /[BASE_CRUNZUI_PATH] && ./crunz-ui.sh -l [LOGS_PATH]
 ```

 ## My server is very slow.
 I can do something to make the interfaces more responsive?

+Crunz-ui checks the syntax of tasks during all read, update or write operations.

+In the case of servers with less computing power, checking the syntax of the tasks considerably slows down the display of tables and statistics.

+You can set the parameter CHECK_PHP_TASKS_SYNTAX to false to inhibit syntax checking.

+> :warning: ***Configuring the parameter CHECK_PHP_TASKS_SYNTAX to false in case of syntax errors in the tasks could cause anomalous behavior in the Crunz-ui interfaces***

 ## I already have Crunz installed on my server.
 How do I configure Crunz-ui?